Aurora Power (previously Blue Power).

 "This vessel is set up with two different engine sizes.
 On this occasion, only the smallest engine was in use.
 This was a rare opportunity in which we were allowed to keep the speed down to eight knots, and we decided to test how little fuel she is able to use in transit," says Dahlén.

-The diesel electric propulsion system on this vessel is an ULSTEIN POWER? delivery developed by Ulstein in close cooperation with Ingeteam.
-The focus on optimised combinations of generator sets and electrical drive units have generated a series of very fuel efficient systems.
+The diesel-electric propulsion system on this vessel is an ULSTEIN POWER delivery developed by Ulstein in close cooperation with Ingeteam.
+The focus on optimised combinations of generator sets and electrical drive units has generated a series of very fuel-efficient systems.

 Latest news